 (iii) Parking is prohibited between the hours of 3 a.m. and 5 a.m. in the LIRR Commuter Lot parking lot.

-(i) Any special regulations applicable to the summer and winter sessions will be announced by the office of the vice-president for facilities and services or designee.
-Variations in these regulations designed to meet unusual circumstances may be announced from time to time by the transportation and parking operations office or university police department.
+(i) Any special regulations applicable to the summer and winter sessions will be announced by the office of the Senior Vice President for Administration.
+Variations in these regulations designed to meet unusual circumstances may be announced from time to time by the DOPTS or university police department.

 Note: Certain unimproved lots are not lined out for parking purposes, so that the definition of approved spaces does not apply.

 (2) Motorists may request an exception from these regulations in particular cases.
-Requests from motorists must be presented to the vice president for facilities and services or designee.
-Documentation must be submitted that is sufficient to help the vice president of facilities and services or designee make a clear finding that the application of these regulations will create:
+Requests from motorists must be presented to the Senior Vice President for Administration or designee.
+Documentation must be submitted that is sufficient to help the Senior Vice President for Administration or designee make a clear finding that the application of these regulations will create:

 § 584.3 Special regulations.